mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 - privacy
 - portfolio rebalancer
 date: '2020-04-21'
+images:
+- stripe-recording-its-customers/og-image.jpg
 ---

-While integrating Stripe payments into my web app, I discovered that the official Stripe JavaScript library records all user browsing activity on my site and reports it back to Stripe.
+Among startups and tech business, Stripe is a popular payment processor.
+When I added paid subscriptions to my app, I used Stripe.
+After putting in place Stripe's payment functionality, I discovered that the official Stripe JavaScript library records all user browsing activity on my site and reports it back to Stripe.
 This data includes:

-1. Every URL the user visits on my site, including pages that have nothing to do with payments or Stripe
+1. Every URL the user visits on my site, including pages that never display Stripe payment forms
 1. Telemetry about how the user moves their mouse cursor while browsing my site
 1. Unique identifiers that allow Stripe to correlate visitors to my site against other sites that accept Stripe payments

-This post shares what I found, who else it affects, and how you can mitigate this behavior in your applications.
+This post shares what I found, who else it affects, and how you can limit Stripe's data collection in your web applications.

 ## Who's affected?